open-xchange/appsuite-frontend/ui/readme.txt

 How to get the UI running in Debian/Ubuntu
 ------------------------------------------

-1. You need Apache and Node.js 0.4.x
+1. You need Apache and Node.js 0.4 or later

         sudo apt-get install apache2 nodejs